 Most social media platforms include tools for analyzing new followers, interactions, and audience activity.
 Like any successful advertising tactic, benchmarks should be set for social media advertising at which time the entire campaign is reviewed and improved.
 Creative should be updated at least every other week and calls-to-action should be rewritten based on the timeline of the campaign (month-long sale starts today vs. last day to buy discounted items).
 One of the most common ways social media advertising plans fail is set and forget; you activate a campaign and check back at the end to see how it did.
 Odds are, you missed out on several opportunities to better reach and engage your audience.

 B2B social media advertising best practices are complex, and are constantly evolving and adapting to how clients utilize their platforms.
-If you are struggling to keep up, or need holistic social media tips, download our eBook Be Social on Social Media, and contact Linda Fanaras at Millennium Integrated Marketing.
+If you are struggling to keep up or need holistic social media tips, check out one of our other blogs, 5 Reasons Why Social Media Is Crucial to Your Digital Strategy, and contact Linda Fanaras at Millennium Agency.